What's it like to study with the Open University?

 Having said that, I loved my brick university experience.
 Studying full time in a place dedicated to learning, living with friends, all of it.
 I wouldn't change it for the world, so I think it's important to appreciate that even if you study full time, study with OU won't be the same as studying at a brick university.

 You'll make friends, but you won't live with them.
 You won't attend lectures in person or get to know your teachers in real life.
 You won't play drinking games or move to a new city or stand in your university library looking up at stacks of old books.
+Whether missing out on the university experience is a good thing or a bad thing varies by person, but it's something to bear in mind.

 The OU's online content is so good

-My previous experience with the University of Law had just been a bunch of monotone lectures that looked like they'd been recorded in the '90s.
+My previous experience with the University of Law had been a bunch of monotone lectures that looked like they'd been recorded in the '90s.
 I almost closed my eyes in apprehension when I loaded the OU portal for the first time.

+I was pleasantly surprised!
+OU's online content is enjoyable and engaging even for bookworms like me.
+You can work through it at your own speed and it appeals to every type of learner.
 OU content type varies by module, but most are fully online and involve a dynamic mix of types of information.
 In any topic there's likely to be written online content, voice clips, videos, animations, diagrams, photos, and interactive content.

+Sitting in front of a screen to learn after sitting at a screen to work all day is tiring but the diversity of content type keeps you alert and interested.
 The OU is the leader in the field in terms of the quality of their online content; this is their thing.
-This is what they do.
-Unlike other universities that have cobbled together an online course during the pandemic, the OU invests years developing each of their modules.
+It's what they do.
+Unlike other universities that have cobbled together an online course during the pandemic, OU invests years developing each of their modules.
 It shows.

 It's challenging